 No. While Underfloor heating can be a more efficient way to heat a house or building, radiators can be extremely efficient in giving out heat over a long period at lower temperature settings provided that they are correctly sized.

-No. Like any heating system when it is cold, air source heat pumps will need to be on for longer to keep a house warm.
-How long depends on a number of factors, including how well insulated your home is.
-Air source heat pumps can still effectively extract heat from the air and keep your house warm even when temperatures drop to as low as -15°C. Some manufactures in recent years have made air source heat pumps that work at -25°C.
+No. Like any heating system when it is cold, air source heat pumps will need to work harder to keep a house warm.
+How much energy they use depends on a number of factors, including how well insulated your home is.
+Air source heat pumps can still effectively extract heat from the air and keep your house warm even when temperatures drop to around -25°C, while some advanced cold-climate heat pumps work in temperatures as low as -35°C.

 No. Heat pumps require a similar level of maintenance as gas boilers.
-Many heat pump manufacturers provide a seven year warranty if the unit is serviced regularly.
-Similar to boilers, heat pumps should be serviced annually to ensure they are working efficiently and to extend the lifetime of the system.
+Many heat pump manufacturers provide a seven-year warranty if the unit is serviced regularly.
+Similar to boilers, heat pumps should be serviced annually to ensure they are working efficiently and to extend the system’s lifetime.
 According to the Energy Saving Trust, a well-maintained and well-operated heat pump can function for 15-20 years or more.
 Ground-source heat pumps should last longer because they are not exposed to the elements.
 This compares favourably with the lifecycle for gas boilers at 8-12 years and contributes to reducing the total cost of ownership.

 No ugly ducklings here.
 The largest part of an air source heat pump system is normally installed outside the property, so it will not take up much space inside.
 The external units of air source heat pumps are a similar size to the external unit of conventional air conditioning systems, commonly seen outside offices.
 The units can be coloured or camouflaged with different types of cover (provided that air flow is maintained) to match the exterior of a property.
-Inside the house, the units heat distribution system is not much different from the one used in fossil fuel heating systems.
+Inside the house, the unit’s heat distribution system is not much different from the one used in gas or oil heating systems.

 The external unit requires some space around it to obtain a good flow of air.
 “Split” systems are connected to an internal unit which is often smaller than an average boiler.
 A heat pump usually requires a hot water cylinder but if there is not enough space for one, a heat battery can be considered instead (it does the same job as a hot water cylinder, but can be up to 75% smaller).

 No. A heat pump can be installed in any property.
-However to make it affordable to keep your home warm you will need a certain level of insulation.
+However, to make it affordable to keep your home warm you will need a certain level of insulation.
 The better the insulation the smaller the heat pump you will need to heat your home and the lower your energy bills will be.
-In some situations, access to government financial incentives maybe limited to the most inefficient homes.
+The Feel the Benefit portal can help you assess if you can access financial support to help with installation costs.

-The price of air source heat pump systems are falling and with the government grants introduced in April 2022 are comparable with installing a fossil fuel system.
+The price of air source heat pump systems are falling and with the government’s Boiler Upgrade Scheme, you can get a grant for up to £7,500 to replace a fossil fuel boiler with a heat pump..
 Going ‘all electric’ will also remove the standing charge for gas.
-This saving may vary between £36 and £290 a year*.
+This saving can be around £120 a year*.
 Check your local council website for any financial incentives that may be available to help you towards the cost of installation.
-There is also the recently announced national heat pump fund, the Boiler Upgrade Scheme, where residents can receive £5,000 towards the cost of a heat pump install from April 2022-25.

 Similar to any form of heating the cost of running an air source heat pump system will be dependent upon usage, how well insulated your home is and how warm you want it to be.
 The biggest potential for operating cost increases comes from how heat pumps are used by the individual rather than the technology itself.
 If used incorrectly they can be costly.

-The Energy Saving Trust estimate that replacing an old (G-rated) gas boiler with an air source heat pump, could save a resident up to £375 a year on their heating bills (based on an average sized, four-bedroom detached house).
+The Energy Saving Trust estimate that replacing an old (G-rated) gas boiler with an air source heat pump, could save a resident up to £260 a year on their heating bills (based on a three bedroom semi-detached home with radiator upgrades as needed).

 *Please note these figures are only estimations.

-No. The technology has advanced considerably, and modern heat pumps are not as noisy as when they first came out in the market and if installed correctly they are no louder than a fridge or a traditional boiler flue.
+No. The technology has advanced considerably, and modern heat pumps are quieter than when they first came to market and if installed correctly they are no louder than a fridge or a traditional boiler flue.

 What is an air source heat pump and how do they work?